 The following is a summary of the material terms and provisions of the investment agreements entered into with the Investors and the shareholders agreement to be entered into with the Investors at the closing of the Investment.
-The summaries of each of the agreements are qualified in their entireties by reference to the full text of the applicable agreements, which are filed as Exhibits 4.3, 10.11 and 10.12, respectively, to the registration statement of which this Information Statement forms a part and are incorporated herein by reference.
+The summaries of each of the agreements are qualified in their entireties by reference to the full text of the applicable agreements, which are filed as Exhibits to the registration statement of which this prospectus forms a part and are incorporated herein by reference.